modin-project/modin/docs/flow/modin/core/execution/python/implementations/pandas_on_python/index.rst

 Queries that perform data transformation, data ingress or data egress using the `pandas on Python` execution pass through the Modin components detailed below.

+`pandas on Python` execution is sequential and it's used for the debug purposes.
 To enable `pandas on Python` execution, please refer to the usage section in :doc:`pandas on Python </UsingPandasonPython/index>`.

 Data Transformation
 '''''''''''''''''''